kaitoshaw/cico/readme.md

 This project will be launched online, on a website where it is accessible to anyone.
 Currently it is still under development, and will be constantly updated on github (for the code) and other social medias.

 ## FAQs

+### Who can use CICO Web Application?

+Everyone, anyone on the internet.

+**With a note, after the application is ready to use**

+### Will CICO be free to use?

+Yes, CICO will be free to use by anyone.